Miragon/camunda-modeler-i18n-plugin/README.md

 - `dist/`
 - `menu/`

 Then restart the modeler to see all changes in effect.
 If you just changed the translations, opening the devtools via `F12` and pressing `Ctrl-R` or `Cmd+R` is usually enough to reload the plugin.
-If you changed the menu, you have to completely restart the modeler though.
+If you changed the menu, you have to restart the modeler, though.

 ### Automate the local deployment

-If you don't want to copy the files manually into the "resources/plugins" directory all the time, you can automate that using a NPM task.
-For that, just install the package `copyfiles`:
+If you don't want to copy the files manually into the "resources/plugins" directory all the time, you can automate that using an NPM task.
+For that, install the package `copyfiles`:

 `npm install --dev copyfiles`